nareshbhatia/cra-with-storybook/README.md

 This project was bootstrapped with
 [Create React App](https://github.com/facebook/create-react-app).

-## How was Storybook initialized
+## How Storybook was initialized

 Storybook was added using `sb init` without any options.
-This lets it detect CRA and add preset-create-react-app and webpack5 builder automatically:
+This lets `sb init` detect CRA and add preset-create-react-app and the webpack5 builder
+automatically:

 ```shell
 npx sb init